 Tai Mo Shan, which literally means big hat mountain, is the highest mountain in Hong Kong.
 Looking down from 957m, you can see how close the country park and city are from above.
 This is the uniqueness of Hong Kong.

-Getting to the top of Tai Mo Shan peak is certainly no task for the weary.
-You can take a taxi or drive yourself to the peak where a 30 minute hike will take you straight to the top.
-But, remember that not every taxi driver is willing to drop you off at the peak.
+Getting to the top of Tai Mo Shan’s peak is certainly no task for the weary.
+You can take a taxi or drive yourself to the peak, where a 30-minute hike will take you straight to the top.
+But remember that not every taxi driver is willing to drop you off at the peak.
 You may need to try a few taxis or ask in advance to find a driver willing to give you a ride.

 05. Shek O

 Shek O is a beach in southern Hong Kong Island that just so happens to be a famous spot for pre-wedding photography.
-At the back of the Shek O village, there is a beautiful blue bridge connecting Tai Tau Chau, which literally means big head island.
+At the back of the Shek O village is a beautiful blue bridge connecting Tai Tau Chau, which literally means big head island.

 This is the perfect location to capture a seascape sunrise and a long exposure seascape since the long exposure of the rocky coastline produces dreamy images.
 To learn more about long exposure, be sure to visit my blog.